tommygundersen/kubernetes-the-hard-way-azure/docs/07-bootstrapping-kubernetes-workers.md

 > The following commands should be run on both worker nodes unless otherwise specified.

+> **Important**: This setup automatically detects your system's cgroup version (v1 or v2) and configures containerd and kubelet accordingly.
+Modern Ubuntu 22.04+ systems use cgroup v2 by default, which requires systemd cgroup driver configuration.

 ## Provisioning a Kubernetes Worker Node

 Install the OS dependencies: